ClassicPress/ClassicPress-Migration-Plugin/readme.txt

 The ClassicPress `1.0.0-alpha1` release (codename "Sunrise") is ready to be tested by you, the users!

-**PLEASE NOTE:** As ClassicPress is currently in Alpha testing stage, we do not recommend that you switch a live production site to ClassicPress.
+**PLEASE NOTE:** As ClassicPress is currently in Alpha testing stage, we do not recommend that you upgrade a live production site to ClassicPress.

 For more information, see: